ibm-cloud-architecture/refarch-eda/README.md

 Where:

-* IBM Event Streams : provides a Kafka Event Backbone withPub/Sub communication,  event log, and simple event stream processing.
+* IBM Event Streams : provides a Kafka Event Backbone with Pub/Sub communication, event log, and simple event stream processing.
 * IBM Cloud Functions : Provides a simplified programming model to take action on an event  with serverless  compute.
 * Streaming Analytics : Provides continuous ingest and analytical processing across multiple event streams.
-* Decision Server Insights: Provides the means to take action on events and event streams through business rules
+* Decision Server Insights : Provides the means to take action on events and event streams through business rules.
-* Event Driven Microservices applications run as server-less functions or containerized workloads are connected via pub/sub event communication through the event backbone.
+* Event Driven Microservices : Applications that run as server-less functions or containerized workloads which are connected via pub/sub event communication through the event backbone.
-* Event Stores provide optimized persistence (data stores), for event sourcing, CQRS  and analytical use cases.
+* Event Stores : Provide optimized persistence (data stores), for event sourcing, CQRS  and analytical use cases.

 Now we will take a detailed look at each of these component areas which make up the reference architecture: